Assaf-Alon/pvz_ai_project/README.md

 # Plants vs. Zombies AI using MCTS

 ## Introduction
-This project was created as a part of the course "Project in AI" in the Technion.
+This project was created as a part of the course "Project in AI" in the Technion Institue of Technology.
 The project focuses on implementing Monte Carlo Tree Search (MCTS) to play the game "Plants vs. Zombies" (PvZ).
 The codebase consists of a C++ implementations of PvZ and the core MCTS functions (select, expand, rollout, backpropagate).
 For enhanced accessibility and ease of use, the above implementation can be converted to a Python package using Swig.